OfficialAlok/Coinport/README.md

 ## Installation

-You have to install pygame in your python. to install enter this command
+You have to install pygame in your python, to install enter this command in your cmd
 ```
 pip install pygame